spdk/spdk/scripts/perf/nvmf/README.md

 "spdk" or "kernel" values allowed.

-### use_null_block
+### null_block_devices

-Use null block device instead of present NVMe drives.
-Used for latency measurements as described in Test Case 3 of performance report.
+Integer.
+Use null block devices instead of present NVMe drives.
+If set to 1, can be used for latency measurements as described in Test Case 3 of performance report.

 ### num_cores